• Skip to main content

 The ingredient list:

-• 3 apples, peeled and diced (I used Pink Lady)
+• 3 apples (about 3 and a half cups), diced (I used Pink Lady)

 • ground cinnamon